plainenglishh/json.luau/README.md

    `undefined`;
 2. Luau does not differentiate between arrays and objects.

-#### Null
+To patch these inconsistencies, `json.luau`:

-The library provides a `json.null` constant to explicitly mark a value as `null`.
+1. provides a `json.null` constant to explicitly mark a value as `null`.

-#### Table Types

-The library also provides a mechanism for specifying whether a table is an array or an object: table types.

-When the type of a table is ambiguous, the encoder checks for the `__jsontype` meta-field to determine what type it should default to.
+2. checks for a `__jsontype` meta-field to determine what table types to default to for any given ambiguous table.

-The library provides `json.get_json_type` and `json.get_json_type` to assist with this.